-This Slow Cooker Pot Roast is the ultimate family dinner recipe, especially for the weekend when you have more time to linger over dinner.
-With just a few minutes of prep work, the slow cooker does the rest, filling your house with tasty aromas all day long.
-It’s gluten free, dairy free, Whole30, and paleo as well.
-It’s a classic combo that’s perfect comfort food for a Sunday super with friends and family to gather around the table.
+This Slow Cooker Pot Roast is the ultimate family dinner recipe, especially for the weekend when you have more time to linger over supper.
+With just a few minutes of prep work, the slow cooker does the rest, filling your house with tasty aromas all day.
+It’s a classic combo that’s the perfect comfort food for a Sunday supper with friends and family gathering around the table.

 A Sunday roast was on repeat in our house growing up.
 And you know what?
 I don’t remember anyone ever complaining about having roast again for dinner!
 My mom would rotate between beef and pork roast, but it was always served with potatoes and carrots from our garden.